Trade (nightclub): DJs

-Other DJs who have graced the decks include:

-Special guest DJ's invited to play at Trade events have included Frankie Knuckles, David Morales and Danny Tenaglia.
+Many other DJs have graced the decks at Trade throughout its tenure including Queen Maxine, Gonzalo Rivas, The Sharp Boys, Frankie Knuckles, David Morales and Danny Tenaglia.

 Trade Décor/Artwork

 To decorate the interior of the club, fluorescent banners and wall-hangings were used, illuminated by ultra violet lighting.
 When Laurence brought Tim Stabler on board, Tim produced some amazing interior décor for the club.
-Laurence also commissioned the artists TradeMark (Mark Wardell), Martin ‘B-Art’ Brown, and Mark McKenzie to create many of the images and artworks used over the years for the interior of the club and for advertising and promotions.
+Laurence also commissioned the artists TradeMark (Mark Wardell), Martin ‘B-Art’ Brown, and Mark McKenzie to create many images and artworks used over the years for the interior of the club, advertising and promotions.